NivenRanchhod/bare-bones/blog/colour-scheme-switcher-email-experiment.md

 I know I didn't go into too much detail on adapting the styling to suit the final result but I wanted to keep this tutorial at a reasonable length.
 Plus, this is mostly basic CSS styling.
 The intricacies are in the selection of each item and linking them with the :checked state on the radio inputs.

-<a href="/code/colour-scheme-switcher" target="_blank">View the final experiment</a> and comb through the source code to really see how each state change on the radio inputs is affecting ALL of the other elements.
+<a href="/code/colour-scheme-switcher" target="_blank">View&nbsp;the&nbsp;final&nbsp;experiment</a> and comb through the source code to really see how each state change on the radio inputs is affecting ALL of the other elements.
 It's all yours to play with, adapt and use as you wish.

 <div class="divider"><img src="/images/crossbones.svg" alt="" loading="lazy" decoding="async" /></div>